Nitrux/typer-im-core/README.md

 Noted in the link above, the original code is accesible under a free-copyleft license as such the core of Typer.IM is handed out as [OSS](http://en.wikipedia.org/wiki/Open-source_software) code.

-Our changes to the orginal code available here are licensed under the New BSD license.
+Our changes to the original code available here are licensed under the New BSD license.
 See LICENSE for more information.

 Trademarks
 ===========